zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

 ### Task 2: Open starter solution with Visual Studio

-In this task, you will open the `Contoso` starter solution in Visual Studio.
+In this task, you open the `Contoso` starter solution in Visual Studio.
 The Visual Studio solution contains the following projects:

 - **Contoso.Azure**: Common library containing helper classes used by other projects within the solution to communicate with Azure services.
 - **Contoso.Data**: Library containing data access objects.